Financial markets are driven by emotions: Fear and Greed

 Everyone is familiar with the fear of losing money.
 Whether it is money which was lost by falling out of your pocket, lost at the poker table, or lost by investing in a bad investment, unless you have an endless supply of money, everyone understands this fear.

 The second part of fear is often overlooked.
 I see it every day in people I meet.
-The second part of fear is the fear of under-performing, or not doing as well as your peers.
+The second part of fear is FOMO, the fear of missing out, under-performing, or not doing as well as your peers.
 While this should be rather irrelevant to a rational person, the drive to compete or “fit in” with one’s peers, often overpowers a person’s better judgment.
 This feeling could also be described as “keeping up with the Joneses.”

 This fear causes people to buy big houses (that are much bigger than they need), buy expensive cars (because they can afford the "payment"), buy boats, and other expensive items.
 This also causes people to buy tech stocks in 2000 because, despite that fact that many of these stocks didn’t make money, you didn’t want to miss out on the opportunity for “easy money”.
 This also happened in 2005-2008 when the housing boom had peaked, but people kept buying as many homes as they could to take advantage of the housing boom.